How to Self-Publish a Book in 2022: A Guide for Savvy Authors

 - What is a Narrative Arc? – A breakdown of your protagonist's journey, as influenced by the three-act structure.

-- First, Second, and Third Person: Which Point of View is Right for Your Book? – Find out how to choose which perspective might best serve your story.
+- Point of View: The Ultimate Guide – Find out how to choose the most suitable perspective for your story.

 - How to Create a Regular Writing Habit – Author and book coach Kevin Johns reveals his process for creating a writing schedule that will work around your life.